Anxiety in Children: How Today’s Climate Is Shaping a Stressed Generation

 What Helps (Evidence-Based and Practical)

-Create predictability.
 Consistent routines provide a sense of safety and control in an otherwise chaotic environment.
+Kids thrive when they know what to expect.
+Routines help them feel secure and grounded.

-Limit media exposure.
 Especially before bedtime.
 Constant news and social content keep the nervous system on high alert.
+Reducing screen time can lead to better sleep and lower anxiety levels.

-Teach emotional literacy.
 Help kids name feelings and understand what’s happening in their bodies.
 Anxiety becomes more manageable when it’s understood.
+Teaching them to express their emotions can foster resilience.

-Encourage agency.
 Participation in sports, clubs, service, or creative activities helps children feel capable rather than helpless.
+Engaging in these activities can boost their confidence and sense of control.

-Seek professional support when needed.
 Therapy, mindfulness-based interventions, and medication (when clinically appropriate) should be part of a comprehensive approach, not last resorts.
+Seeking help early can make a significant difference.

 The Bigger Picture